Alrysc/onb_docs/docs/onb_overview/enums/hit.md

 !!! tip "Ice Panel Freeze"
     The Freeze status can also be inflicted on an Entity if they take damage from an Aqua attack while standing on an Ice panel.
-When freeze is inflicted in this way, it does not use the `Hit.Freeze` flag.
+When freeze is inflicted in this way, it does so by adding the `Hit.Freeze` flag to the attack.

-!!! tip "Missing Info"
-    This notice will be removed once I have confirmed which status takes priority if both Freeze and Stun are inflicted at the same time.

 ### Drag